Caldera

-A caldera (/kɔːlˈdɛrə, kæl-/ kawl-DERR-ə-,_-kal--) is a large cauldron-like hollow that forms shortly after the emptying of a magma chamber in a volcano eruption.
-When large volumes of magma are erupted over a short time, structural support for the rock above the magma chamber is gone.
-The ground surface then collapses into the emptied or partially emptied magma chamber, leaving a large depression at the surface (from one to dozens of kilometers in diameter).
+A caldera (/kɔːlˈdɛrə, kæl-/ kawl-DERR-ə-,_-kal--) is a large cauldron-like hollow that forms shortly after the emptying of a magma chamber in a volcanic eruption.
+The ejection of large volumes of magma in a short time can upset the integrity of a magma chamber's structure by in effect removing much of the chamber's filling material.
+The walls and ceiling of a chamber may now not be able to support its own weight and any substrate or rock resting above.
+The ground surface then collapses into the emptied or partially emptied magma chamber, leaving a large depression at the surface that may have a diameter of dozens of kilometers.
 Although sometimes described as a crater, the feature is actually a type of sinkhole, as it is formed through subsidence and collapse rather than an explosion or impact.
-Compared to the thousands of volcanic eruptions that occur each century, the formation of a caldera is a rare event, occurring only a few times per century.
-Only seven caldera-forming collapses are known to have occurred between 1911 and 2016.
-More recently, a caldera collapse occurred at Kīlauea, Hawaii in 2018.
+Compared to the thousands of volcanic eruptions that occur over the course of a century, the formation of a caldera is a rare event, occurring only a few times within a given window of 100 years.
+Only eight caldera-forming collapses are known to have occurred between 1911 and 2018, with a caldera collapse at Kīlauea, Hawaii, in 2018.
+Volcanoes that have formed a caldera are sometimes described as "caldera volcanoes".